travelperk/devops-assessment/README.md

     it is and write down what your next steps would be.
 If you want to spend two days or a week, up to you.
 But we don't want you to waste more of you time.
   * This is not a speed test.
-Some people will have more experience and tooling ready, some won't.
-Please don't worry if you don't finish the exercise: your presentation in the office and feedback are also very valuable.
+Please don't worry if you don't finish it.

  **Many thanks for your time and good luck!**

 [1]: https://github.com/travelperk/devops-assessment-terraform